shacknetisp/vepybot/README.md

 ## Vepybot

-Vepybot is independent of protocol, with most functionality added by plugins.
+Vepybot is a general purpose command bot independent of protocol, with most functionality added by plugins.
 By default it includes an IRC plugin, as well as a minimal `plainsocket` plugin for basing other protocol plugins on.

 ### Quick Start